Alapatipavan6001/Equity-FNR/Readme.txt

-📈 Equity: FNR
+📰 FNR: News Research Tool

-FNR is a news research tool that processes and analyzes news articles from given URLs .
-It leverages LangChain, OpenAI, and Streamlit to provide insights and answers based on the content of the articles.
+FNR (Financial News Research) is a powerful tool that processes and analyzes news articles from specified URLs.
+It leverages advanced AI models and frameworks such as:

+LangChain – For orchestrating and managing the sequence of operations.
+OpenAI API – For performing NLP tasks like summarization and answering questions.
+Streamlit – For creating an interactive web-based user interface

  #Features